ENCCS/OpenACC-CUDA-intermediate/content/index.rst

 ----------------------

 This course is for students, researchers, engineers and programmers who would like to expand their knowledge of OpenACC and CUDA.
-Some previous experience with C/C++ is required, basic knowledge of OpenACC/CUDA will help to follow the materal.
+Some previous experience with C/C++ is required, basic knowledge of OpenACC/CUDA will help to follow the material.

 The lesson furthermore assumes that participants have some familiarity with the following topics: